enjaku4/veri/README.md

 user.sessions.in_tenant(tenant).terminate_all
 ```

-### Migration Helpers
+### Tenant Migrations

-Handle tenant changes when models are renamed or removed.
-These are irreversible data migrations.
+When you rename or remove models used as tenants, you need to update Veri's stored data accordingly.
+Use these irreversible data migrations:

 ```rb
 # Rename a tenant class (e.g., when you rename your Organization model to Company)